 Check with your county and municipality to see if there are additional licensing requirements for interior designers.
 Finally, consult local insurance agents to determine what type(s) of general liability insurance are best for your interior decorating business.

 What will it cost to start your interior design business?
 It can be helpful to think of costs in terms of one-time and ongoing expenses.

-“The design industry is a very specific industry when it comes to fees and commissions,” Ellie Cullman, cofounder, Cullman & Kravis told Architectural Digest, “and so I would recommend that from the beginning you should bring on board an attorney and an accountant who has knowledge of the design industry.”
+It can be tempting to take everything on yourself to keep costs low, but consider the value of your time.
+“The design industry is a very specific industry when it comes to fees and commissions,” Ellie Cullman of Cullman & Kravis told Architectural Digest, “so I would recommend that, from the beginning, you should bring on board an attorney and an accountant who has knowledge of the design industry.”